veertuinc/anka-docs/intel/Release Notes/_index.md

 > Known issues we're working on fixes for:
 > - Creating a VM Template with the name of 11.6 seems to throw not found errors when trying to push, clone, etc.
-> - Suspending VMs with Docker running may cause it to not be able to start.

 ### Packer Plugin 2.1.0 - Aug 5th, 2021
 - Improvement: Ensure that we generate the release properly so that `packer init` works [GH PR](https://github.com/veertuinc/packer-plugin-veertu-anka/pull/75)